victorycodedev/metaapi-cloud-php-sdk/README.md

 ```

-All methods throws exceptions when the request is not successful, so be sure to use try and catch in your code.
+All methods throws exceptions when the request is not successful, so be sure to put your code in a try and catch block.

 ```php
  when statusCode >= 200 && statusCode < 300;